That's right! In your own back yard.

 Lots of patience is needed when composting, between 3 to 6 months.
 During this time the compost will be a little smelly, but that's ok, because I know it's going to end up being wonderful fertiliser.

-Here's my backyard friend, Wormee, to tell us about himself and his friends.
-Also about making compost from food scraps.
+Here is my backyard friend, Wormee, to tell us about himself and his friends and about making compost from food scraps.

 Now, where is the best place to start?
 First, decide whether to use an open compost pile or a bin."